rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 The closest points of which it is trying to maximize the distance are called as  the "support vectors" .In the above diagram,the points from which the two dashed lines are passing are support vectors(lets call them A and B).
 Then the connecting lines between those  closest points(A and B) is drawn .
 Now the best separating line is the line that bisects and is perpendicular to the connecting line.

 Sometimes, there is no clear linear separation between the data as in the below image(**credit-CS Utah slides**).
 In the left image below, we cannot draw a line to separate the blue and red circles.
 So we adopt a method known as Kernel Trick.
-In Kernel trick , we introcuce a new dimension in the data  and then plot the points based on all three dimensions.
+In Kernel trick , we introduce a new dimension in the data  and then plot the points based on all three dimensions.
 Now as we can see in the right image, the blue and red circles are separable by drawing a plane between them.
 This plane is equivalent to drawing a circle between the two classes( the dashed circle in the left image).

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;![](non_linear_svm.png)&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;![](non_linear_svm_kt.png)